-A national suicide prevention hotline.4
+A national suicide prevention hotline.3

-Suicide Prevention Staff Training

-All employees with job duties requiring direct contact with students in grades four (4)through twelve (12) shall each school year complete a minimum one (1) hour of high-quality evidence-based suicide prevention training, including risk factors, warning signs, protective factors, response procedures, referral, postvention, and the recognition of signs and symptoms of possible mental illness.
-The training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
-The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.2 & 3

 Suicide Prevention Student Lessons

-Each public school shall provide two (2) evidence-based suicide prevention awareness lessons each school year, the first by September 15 and the second by January 15, either in person, by live streaming, or via a video recording to students in grades six (6) through twelve (12).
-The school shall provide an opportunity for any student absent on the day the evidence-based suicide prevention awareness lesson was initially presented to receive the lesson at a later time.
-The information may be obtained from the Cabinet for Health and Family Services or a commercially developed suicide prevention training program.2
+Each public school shall provide two (2) high-quality, evidence-based suicide prevention awareness lessons each school year, the first by September 15 and the second by January 15, either in person, by live streaming, or via a video recording to students in grades six (6) through twelve (12).
+The school shall provide an opportunity for any student absent on the day the high-quality, evidence-based suicide prevention awareness lesson was initially presented to receive the lesson at a later time.
+The information may be obtained from the Cabinet for Health and Family Services or from a commercially developed suicide prevention training program.2

-Seizure Disorder Materials

-All principals, guidance counselors, and teachers shall complete at least one (1) hour of self-study review of seizure disorder materials no later than July 1, 2019.
-At least one (1) hour of self-study review of seizure disorder materials shall also be required for all principals, guidance counselors, and teachers hired after July 1, 2019.3

 References:

 1KRS 156.501; KRS 156.502; 702 KAR 1:160

-2KRS 156.095

-3KRS 158.070
+2 KRS 158.039

-4KRS 158.038
+3KRS 158.038